pursuit-curriculum/unit-full-stack-web-development/express-sql-delete-update/README.md

 }
 ```

 Remember, the same rules apply that applied to create.
-There must be a name, and `is_favorite` must be a boolean (or undefined - why is undefined an ok option?).
+There must be a `name`, and `is_favorite` must be a boolean (or undefined - why is undefined an ok option?).

-We can easily update our function to do those checks.
+You can now easily update the route to do those checks because you separated this functionality from the create route.

 ```js
 colors.put("/:id", checkName, checkBoolean, async (req, res) => {